MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/web-api-auth-trans-aad-b2c.md

 ## Prerequisites

-As a prequisite, set up your e-commerce site with the Azure AD B2C tenant as instructed in [Set up a B2C tenant in Commerce](../set-up-b2c-tenant.md).
+As a prerequisite, set up your e-commerce site with the Azure AD B2C tenant as instructed in [Set up a B2C tenant in Commerce](../set-up-b2c-tenant.md).

 ## Set up web API settings for authentication